E. M. Forster: Key themes

 Forster was President of the Cambridge Humanists from 1959 until his death and a member of the Advisory Council of the British Humanist Association from 1963 until his death.
 His views as a humanist are at the heart of his work, which often depicts the pursuit of personal connections despite the restrictions of contemporary society.
-His humanist attitude is expressed in the 1938 essay What I Believe (reprinted with two other humanist essays – and an introduction and notes by Nicolas Walter – as What I Believe, and other essays by the secular humanist publishers G. W. Foote & Co. in 1999).
-When Forster's cousin, Philip Whichelo, donated a portrait of Forster to the Gay and Lesbian Humanist Association (GLHA), Jim Herrick, the founder, quoted Forster's words: "The humanist has four leading characteristics – curiosity, a free mind, belief in good taste, and belief in the human race."
+His humanist attitude is expressed in the 1938 essay What I Believe (reprinted with two other humanist essays – and an introduction and notes by Nicolas Walter).
+When Forster's cousin Philip Whichelo donated a portrait of Forster to the Gay and Lesbian Humanist Association (GLHA), Jim Herrick, the founder, quoted Forster's words: "The humanist has four leading characteristics – curiosity, a free mind, belief in good taste, and belief in the human race."

-Forster's two best-known works, A Passage to India and Howards End, explore the irreconcilability of class differences.
+Two of Forster's best-known works, A Passage to India and Howards End, explore the irreconcilability of class differences.
 A Room with a View also shows how questions of propriety and class can make human connection difficult.
-The novel is his most widely read and accessible work, remaining popular long after its original publication.
+A Room with a View is his most widely read and accessible work, remaining popular long after its original publication.
 His posthumous novel Maurice explores the possibility of class reconciliation as one facet of a homosexual relationship.

 Sexuality is another key theme in Forster's works.
-Some critics have argued that a general shift from heterosexual to homosexual love can be observed through the course of his writing career.
+Some critics have argued that a general shift from heterosexual to homosexual love can be observed throughout the course of his writing career.
 The foreword to Maurice describes his struggle with his homosexuality, while he explored similar issues in several volumes of short stories.
 Forster's explicitly homosexual writings, the novel Maurice and the short story collection The Life to Come, were published shortly after his death.
+Beyond his literary explorations of sexuality, Forster also expressed his views publicly; in 1953, Forster openly advocated in The New Statesman and Nation for a change in the law in regard to homosexuality (which would be legalised in England and Wales in 1967, three years prior to his death), arguing that homosexuality between adults should be treated without bias and on the same grounds as heterosexuality.

 Forster is noted for his use of symbolism as a technique in his novels, and he has been criticised (as by his friend Roger Fry) for his attachment to mysticism.
 One example of his symbolism is the wych elm tree in Howards End.
 The characters of Mrs Wilcox in that novel and Mrs Moore in A Passage to India have a mystical link with the past, and a striking ability to connect with people from beyond their own circles.
-Henry James, E. M. Forster and Somerset Maugham were the earliest fiction writers to portray characters from diverse countries – France, Germany, Italy and India.
+Forster, Henry James, and W. Somerset Maugham were the earliest writers in English to portray characters from diverse countries – France, Germany, Italy and India.
 Their work explores cultural conflict, but arguably the motifs of humanism and cosmopolitanism are dominant.
-In a way this is anticipation of the concept of human beings shedding national identities and becoming more and more liberal and tolerant.
+In a way, this is anticipation of the concept of human beings shedding national identities and becoming more and more liberal and tolerant.